What is eCommerce? Everything you need to know [2022 guide]

 Budge spoke with anyone he could about his wine company.
 He then decided to fly around Europe on cheap flights to approach major wineries about supplying his independent company with wine.

 The good news?
-It actually worked.
+It worked.

 Today, Premier Estates Wine is an online wine company that sources award-winning wines and sells them at low prices.